rukshn/spark-docs/projects/managing-project.md

 :::

 ::: danger
 Deleting a project will also delete all the settings and importantly the CQL.
-And the action irreversible.
+And the action **is irreversible**.
 :::